-Tom Hiddleston Apologises For Golden Globes Speech
+Tom Hiddleston apologises for Golden Globes speech

-Actor Tom Hiddleston has apologised for his "inelegant" acceptance speech at the Golden Globes, insisting his words came out wrong.
+Tom Hiddleston has apologised for his Golden Globes speech, admitting it was ''inelegantly expressed''.

-The Brit came under fire for telling a tale about meeting aid workers in Sudan, who binge-watched his hit drama The Night Manager while they were sheltering from mortar fire.

-Online critics called his speech self-serving and followers accused the actor of being self-involved.

-During the speech, Hiddleston recalled his visit to South Sudan with the United Nations Children's Fund, stating, "There's a terrible situation for children there."

-And, talking about his delight in the fact his drama was a hit among doctors and nurses there, he added, "The idea that I could, or that we could, provide some relief and entertainment for people who work for UNICEF and Medecins Sans Frontieres and the World Food Programme, who are fixing the world in the places where it was broken, made me immensely proud."
+''In truth, I was very nervous, and my words just came out wrong.

-In his Facebook statement on Monday he added, "Sincerely, my only intention was to salute the incredible bravery and courage of the men and women who work so tirelessly for UNICEF UK, Doctors Without Borders/Medecins Sans Frontieres (MSF), and World Food Programme.
-And the children of South Sudan, who continue to find hope and joy in the most difficult conditions.
+''Sincerely, my only intention was to salute the incredible bravery and courage of the men and women who work so tirelessly for UNICEF UK, Doctors Without Borders/ Médecins Sans Frontières (MSF), and World Food Programme, and the children of South Sudan, who continue to find hope and joy in the most difficult conditions.

 It's the 1970s and Captain James Conrad and Lieutenant Colonel Packard are leading a group...